Boeny/html-parser/README.md

 # html-parser
-html-parser without any npm libs
+primitive html-parser without any npm libs, that recognises only <html> and <div> tags